shinobiseb/medication-frontend/README.md

 ### Extra Features failed
 Many attempts were made for user implementation but ultimately I planned for it too late into the process, thinking things would go easier.
 I severly over estimated my abilities and had to scrap a lot.

+### Deploying
+I wasn't sure why I had so many issues deploying randomly.
+At first I thought it was just random bugs but it turned out to be a few syntax errors.

+However on netlify whenever I refresh I get a broken page message and Im still not sure why.

 ##### I plan to implement:
 - user authentification